 2- Teams will play each other twice in the league tournament.
 The league committee may decide to alter this format, and organise a knock-out cup tournament.

-If there is more than one division in any category, the teams that finish in the bottom two places of Division One will be related to Division Two,
+If there is more than one division in any category, the teams that finish in the bottom two places of Division One will be related to Division Two.

 3- The court shall be available for both teams and officials at least fifteen (15) minutes before the official tip-off, unless the court supervisor decides to shorten this time.

 4- Games will be played according FIBA and England Basketball rules and regulations, unless stated in this handbook, or further instructions from the technical secretary and/or court supervisor.
+All participants must have their registration cards on the table for the duration of the fixture.

 5- The league will keep a £70 goodwill deposit from each team that will be returned at the end of the summer season, unless this amount had been forfeited.
-The league reserves the right to penalise teams for loosing a game by forfeit, disqualifications, incidents, ineligible players, etc. Please see below for fines.
+The league reserves the right to penalise teams for loosing a game by forfeit, disqualifications, incidents, ineligible players, etc.

 6- Dispute of discrepancies is to be dealt with by the organizers at the appropriate time.
 Organizers’ decisions can be appealed.
 This does not affect table officials and/or referee's duties and responsibilities, and the role of the court supervisor.